 Bread and butter pudding is a super versatile dish to make.
 You can change up lots of the ingredients to create different flavour combinations that would suit you.
 Here are some of my ideas:

-Types of bread to use: Once hot cross buns are out of season, there are lots of different options you can choose from.
-Use sliced fruit bread, brioche bread, croissants, panettone or even spiced tea cakes.
+Types of bread to use: Once hot cross buns are out of season, use other types of bread.
+Sliced fruit bread, brioche bread, croissants, panettone or even spiced tea cakes.
 Just note that they are best when a little stale.
-We've made Jamie Oliver's Panettone Bread and Butter Pudding at Christmas and it is, as he calls it, totally bonkers.
-In an amazing way!

 Switch up the marmalade to jam: Rather than going down the chocolate orange route, you can add in any type of jam that you prefer instead, such as raspberry, strawberry, and blackberry jam.
 In my cookbook 'Simply Sweet Nostalgic Bakes' I created a bread and butter pudding with fig jam and fresh figs. Totally delicious with a summery vibe.